-Haley McQuinn managed to capture her friend, Calla call out a man for coming in way too close to her and then inappropriately touching her despite being told not to.
-The video captioned: "Normalize checking men" has gone viral on the video-sharing platform and has racked up over two million views.
+Haley McQuinn managed to capture her friend, Calla calling out a man for coming in way too close to her and then inappropriately touching her despite being told not to.
+The video captioned: "Normalize checking men" has racked up over two million views.
 In the video, an unidentified man has his chair placed right behind Calla's and has his arm resting on the back of her chair.
 It is obvious from the very beginning that she is not comfortable with the man's proximity to her.
 Her expression and body language are telling of how she is uncomfortable.

 As the man continues to claim Calla's personal space, his elbow touches her back.
 She immediately recoils from his reach and the man dramatically and mockingly states: “Oh, s***!
 I touched her again!”
 He tries to act like the victim in the situation and still does not back off.
 When Calla continues to show her discomfort he tries to badly explain himself saying he was talking to the girl sitting next to her.
 The girl then points out that he was indeed talking about her.
 An exasperated Calla then tells him off.
 “You were talking to her about me and talking about my trauma because, yes, for the last f***ing 30 years of my life [men] don’t know how to keep space.
 They touch you inappropriately, they talk to you inappropriately, and they be [sic] in your motherf***ing space inappropriately,” she stated.